Click year to expand or collapse

 Steve Benz finished his senior year helping Betsey upgrade the favGene tool.
 Betsey presented some of her work at ASM.
 Mark taught and did research at the University of Wollongong (UoW), Australia for the year.
 He presented the group's work on favGene at the International Conference on Bioinformatics in Auckland, New Zealand.
 Mark worked with Paul White (UoW) '06 on a set of routines to automate experimental runs that test authorship attribution techniques, typically used on English texts, in the context of identifying the kingdom, genus, and species of a given sequence of DNA.

-Stephen Benz '05 was a computer science major and biochemistry minor and is now a Ph.D. student in Bioinformatics (starting in Fall 2007).
+Stephen Benz '05 was a computer science major and biochemistry minor and now has a Ph.D.
 Steve was our lead programmer for two years in 2004 and 2005.
 Steve worked from the west coast during the summer of 2002 completing the redesign of our GUI for the Motif Lexicon v2.0.
 Steve was funded for the 2002-2003 academic year and worked on the design and implementation of regular expressions and software to search for putative zinc-finger binding sites.

 Chris Wilbur '05 biology major.
 Chris put together a DNA helix model, a beautiful addition to our lab.